 Center For Sustainable Communities

-The Center for Sustainable Communities at Temple University Ambler was established in 2000 to develop and promote new approaches to protect and preserve quality of life through sustainable development.
+The Center for Sustainable Communities was established in 2000 to develop and promote new approaches to protect and preserve quality of life through sustainable development.
 A working resource for government agencies, community organizations, and developers, the Center provides objective information and services to improve decision-making relative to land use and water resources planning and development.
 The Center conducts interdisciplinary research and offers educational and community outreach programs.
-The Center was designed to build on Temple University Ambler’s historical focus and strengths in horticulture, landscape architecture, and environmental studies, while drawing upon the expertise of all Temple University faculty.
-Associated faculty come from various disciplines, including landscape architecture, horticulture, geology, geography, urban and suburban studies, land use policy and planning, environmental economics, environmental justice, and chemistry.
+The Center utilizes the expertise of Temple University faculty from various disciplines -- including geography and urban studies, environmental studies, economics, landscape architecture, horticulture, geology, city and regional planning, engineering, and chemistry.